gkgkgkgk/ApolloSim/notes.md

 This paper employs a LIDAR simulation to evaluate navigation algorithms of remote sensors.
 The reflectance of the LIDAR lasers is important to measure the intensity of the signal.
 This paper uses a BRDF to obtain the intensity values.
 The scan pattern of the LIDAR is very unique to the LIDAR model.
 Six materials that were commenly used on rocket bodies were selected.
 They were also able to detect the material based on the output data of the LIDAR.

 ### Paper #13 [A GPU-Accelerated Framework for Simulating LiDAR Scanning](https://www.researchgate.net/publication/359804842_A_GPU-accelerated_framework_for_simulating_LiDAR_scanning)
+#### Summary
+This paper presents a parameterized LIDAR simulation built with OpenGL compute shaders.
+The goal of this simulator was specifically to generate massive datasets for neural networks.
+"The objective of recent work in this field is to generate visually plausible results.
+However, they are mainly based on perfect ray-casters [4], [19] rather than physically accurate sensors."
+For the virtual environment, they created their own forest scene from scratch with other people's CAD models and a custom terrain generator.
+They are also specifically preparing the data for models that do semantic segmentation, so the various parts of the forest need to be labeled appropriately.
+They use a BRDF to model the sensor errors.
+For each ray, there are a certain amount of pulses, which determine the total energy of the beam.
+This helps determine the intensity values later on.
+They use [this](https://cadxfem.org/inf/Fast%20MinimumStorage%20RayTriangle%20Intersection.pdf) to find the triangle and ray intersections.
+They used a different BRDF for each material depending on the type of material (Lambertian on water, Cook-Torrance on buildings, etc).

 ### Paper #13 [Physics-based Simulation of Continuous-Wave LIDAR for Localization, Calibration and Tracking](https://arxiv.org/abs/1912.01652)
+#### Summary
+This paper implements BRDF for reflections with a LIDAR simulation.
+They implemented the Oren-Nayar model, which is more specific than the Lambertian model, which most LIDAR models assume.

 #### Takeaways
 LiDAR pulse shape has an affect on the laser and how it behaves, and different shapes can be implemented in the simulation depending on the sensor that is being simulated.